nicklockwood/iVersion/README.md

 Purpose
 --------------

-The App Store app updates mechanism is somewhat cumbersome and disconnected from the apps themselves.
-Users often fail to notice when new versions of an app are released, and if they do notice, the App Store's "download all" option means that users often won't see the release notes for the new version.
+The Mac and iOS App Store update mechanism is somewhat cumbersome and disconnected from the apps themselves.
+Users often fail to notice when new versions of an app are released, and if they do notice, the App Store's "download all" option means that users often won't see the release notes for the new versions of each of their apps.

-Whilst it is not possible to bypass the App Store and update an app from within the app itself, as this violates the App Store terms and conditions, there is no reason why an app should not inform the user that the new release is ready, and direct them to the App Store to download the update.
+Whilst it is not permitted to update an App Store app from within the app itself, there is no reason why an app should not inform the user that the new release is ready, and direct them to the App Store to download the update.

-iVersion is a simple, drop-in class to allow iPhone and Mac App Store apps to automatically check for updates and inform the user about new features.
+iVersion is a simple, *zero-config* class to allow iPhone and Mac App Store apps to automatically check for updates and inform the user about new features.

+iVersion automatically detects when the new version of an app is released on the App Store and informs the user with a helpful alert that links them directly to the app download page.

 iVersion has an additional function, which is to tell users about important new features when they first run an app after downloading a new version.

-NOTE: iVersion cannot tell if a given release is available to download, so make sure that you only update the remote versions file after apple has approved your app and it has appeared in the store.

-One way to do this automatically is to replace the hard-coded remote versions file with a web service that dynamically polls the iTunes App Store services for your app details and extracts the version number and release notes.
-A sample implementation of such a service (written in PHP) is included as an example.

 Supported OS & SDK Versions